 Contexts are used to track in which parts of the code filters and actions have been declared.
 Let’s look at an example:

 from tutor.core.hooks import contexts with contexts.enter("c1"): @filters.add("f1") def add_stuff_to_filter(...): ...

 The fact that our custom filter was added in a certain context allows us to later remove it.
 To do so, we write:

 For instance, contexts make it easy to disable side-effects by plugins, provided they were created with a specific context.

 Identify created hooks with one or multiple context strings.

 name (str) – name of the context that will be attached to hooks.

-from tutor import hooks with hooks.contexts.enter("my-context"): # declare new actions and filters ... # Later on, actions and filters can be disabled with: hooks.actions.clear_all(context="my-context") hooks.filters.clear_all(context="my-context")
+from tutor.core import hooks with hooks.contexts.enter("my-context"): # declare new actions and filters ... # Later on, actions and filters that were created within this context can be # disabled with: hooks.actions.clear_all(context="my-context") hooks.filters.clear_all(context="my-context")